Opinion | ABC town hall shows Trump faces great peril outside Fox News bubble

 After a woman with a preexisting condition pointedly asked Trump how he’d protect people like her, a remarkable exchange followed, in which Stephanopoulos pointed out that the Affordable Care Act contains extensive such protections, that Trump has repeatedly tried to repeal it, and that he supports a lawsuit that would wipe it out right now.

-Trump kept saying over and over that he has his own secret health care plan.
+Trump kept saying over and over that he has his own secret health-care plan.
 But as Stephanopoulos noted, Trump has been promising a plan for a very long time, and it hasn’t materialized.

 The whole exchange is worth watching and should loom large in the remainder of the campaign:

 “I have it all ready, and it’s a much better plan,” Trump insisted, demonstrating a level of contempt for the intelligence of voters that countless of them will find insulting.
-But notably, Trump was pushed to this point of self-incriminating absurdity by hard questions.
+But, notably, Trump was pushed to this point of self-incriminating absurdity by hard questions.

-To top it all off, Trump again insisted coronavirus will go away, and actually said the public will develop a “herd mentality,” when he meant herd immunity.
-That not only hints at his contempt for voters; it also demonstrated — along with that health care exchange — his lack of real answers to our most pressing challenges.
+To top it all off, Trump again insisted the coronavirus will go away, and actually said the public will develop a “herd mentality,” when he meant herd immunity.
+That not only hints at his contempt for voters; it also demonstrated — along with that health-care exchange — his lack of real answers to our most pressing challenges.

 Yet, after all this, Trump’s pollster told Ingraham that Trump had “answered those questions,” while hailing him for demonstrating “empathy.”
 That was a reference to an exchange in which Trump showed the bare minimum of humanity toward a woman who’d lost her mother — before abruptly pivoting to blaming China!